This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 Alternatively, we can use a threshold-based selection.
 Some threshold is specified (e.g., preference share is above the respondent’s average), and alternatives with a share above this value are assigned a value of 1 and others a value of 0.

 The example below assigns the value of one to the highest-ranked alternatives for each respondent.
 The goal is to work out which of the alternatives has the highest preference share for each respondent.
-Then, we'll replace the highest value with 1 and all others with a 0.
+Then, we'll replace the highest value with 1 and all others with 0.
 We can do this with some R code.

 When you have a MaxDiff analysis output in Displayr